-Where a party has requested that a grievance be submitted to arbitration, an arbitrator will be selected from the agreed upon list outlined in Appendix B (List of Arbitrators).
+(a) Where a party has requested that a grievance be submitted to arbitration and where the outcome would not be precedential to other parties to the Collective Agreement, an arbitrator will be selected from the agreed upon list outlined in Appendix B - List of Arbitrators.
 The individuals will be appointed in rotation unless they are unable to schedule the hearing within 60 days in which case the next individual on the list will be appointed.
-Where the parties mutually agree, an arbitrator who is not listed in Appendix B (List of Arbitrators) may be appointed.
+The rotation will be shared between the CSSEA and the CSSBA.
+Where the parties mutually agree, an arbitrator who is not listed in Appendix B - List of Arbitrators may be appointed.